 One thing you could never accuse Kyoto of is a shortage of temples and shrines.
 There are quite literally thousands of them.
-But even amongst Kyoto’s 400 individual Shinto shrines, Fushimi Inari is one of the city’s most extraordinary and unforgettable sights.
+But even amongst Kyoto’s 400 individual Shinto shrines, Fushimi Inari is one of its most extraordinary and unforgettable.

 Incidentally, Inari is often identified with Benxaiten.
 No, not Ben Ten.
 Benxaiten… of Japan’s Seven Lucky Gods.
 Portrayed as an androgynous bodhisattva riding a flying white fox, she/he’s also Raffles best spiritual pal since our arrival in Kyoto as he has become addicted to buying charms from temple lucky dips and gets her/him every time.
 Given Benxaiten is the goddess of wit, eloquence and music, he figures that means she/he’s like the Dave Grohl of the gods and feels her/his patronage is a very good omen.
 But I digress…

 Along with the magical, seemingly unending trail of Torii gates that wind through the hills, the shrine is also home to hundreds of stone foxes, which are said to be the messengers of Inari.

 Raffles and Sugarpuff love hunting these little and large foxes, hidden in numerous small sub shrines along the pathway.

 The foxes are also known as Inari and mostly appear in pairs, one fox carrying a sacred jewel representing the spirit of the gods in its mouth, the other a key to the rice granary.
 You see, it’s a little known fact that foxes are excellent locksmiths and often moonlight as jewel thieves.

 Turns out they are also considered sacred by the Japanese who believe that foxes are capable of ‘possessing’ a human, entering under the fingernails.
 Sneaky little buggers…